 A title insurance company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

-The title insurance company performs an extensive search on the property's title history.
-The title company can almost always find any title problems and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the title history of the property.
+Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Real Estate law is extraordinarily complicated.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+It will also cover what the title company is responsible for.
+Title insurance covers the following:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.